return to Natural Dog Health Remedies

 If you are unsure as to which exercise is the most appropriate for your dog, consult with your veterinarian.

 Dogs with arthritis and hip dysplasia should be kept warm as the cold and damp will aggravate the pain.
-Get him one of these fleece wrappers to keep him warm:
+If necessary, put a sweater on your dog when going outside, and get your dog a blanket at night.

-The bed is also important for a dog suffering from hip or joint pain.
-A slightly heated, orthopedic foam bed can help dogs with arthritis.
-Here is one that is excellent for an arthritic dog:
+A bed with good support is also important for a dog suffering from hip or joint pain.
+An orthopedic foam bed can help dogs with arthritis.

 References